What is the DATE Function?

-- Day – It is a required argument.
-It can be a positive or negative integer representing day of a month from 1 to 31.
+- Day – This is a required argument.
+It can be a positive or negative integer representing the day of a month from 1 to 31.

 - When day is greater than the number of days in the specified month, day adds that number of days to the first day of the month.
 For example, DATE(2016,1,35) returns the serial number representing February 4, 2016.

 - When day is less than 1, this function will subtract the value of the number of days, plus one, from the first day of the month specified.
 For example, DATE(2016,1,-15) returns the serial number representing December 16, 2015.

 How to use the DATE Function in Excel?

 The Date function is a built-in function that can be used as a worksheet function in Excel.
 To understand the uses of this function, let’s consider a few examples: